 The series is exhibited around the world, so far has been to Singapore, Amsterdam, London, Brussels and currently on display at the International Convention Centre in Jerusalem.

-This series really advanced my understanding of complex technical techniques and gear, but more importantly developed my specific style and vision, which got advertisers and commercial clients interested in working with me.
+This series really advanced my understanding of complex techniques and gear, but more importantly developed my specific style and vision, which got advertisers and commercial clients interested in working with me.

 I moved on to the Canon 5D MarkII, and later to the Canon 5DMarkIII.
 I also obtained some prime lenses, like the magnificent “Best-For-Almost-anything” Canon 50mm f/1.2L and the underrated Canon 85mm f/1.8.